 Alternatively, Bi the Way, because of Téa.
 However, in "They Saved Tristan's Brain," it's revealed that he isn't sure if she's a girl.
 Also, consider the quote from Depraved Bisexual below.

 Am I Right?: "Hey, Joey.
 Watapon!
 Am I right?" - About one of the cards in Kaiba's lame-ass deck when he takes over the duel with Noah.

 Yami: Huh, five men in one body, eh?
 Sounds like a typical day for Mai Valentine.
 Am I right?

-Anti-Hero: He cares nothing for anyone, loves to Mind Crush people, when Yugi's friends are in danger his reactions range from indifference to joy, and in Season 0 he's completely Ax-Crazy.
+Anti-Hero: He rarely shows that he cares about anyone but himself, loves to Mind Crush people, when Yugi's friends are in danger his reactions range from indifference to joy, and in Season 0 he's completely Ax-Crazy.
 As with everything else in the series though this is subject to Rule of Funny — when Noah turns his friends to stone he doesn't care until he petrifies Tristan, which horrifies him.

 Attention Deficit...
 Ooh, Shiny!: Melvin's "Shiny Obelisk" caught his attention so much that he was willing to trade the original and Fiend's Sanctuary (both Kaiba's cards) for it.

 Yami: Can I help it [sitting with his legs crossed] if I have such long, womany legs?
 It's the cross I have to bear, Yugi.
 You wouldn't know, being so....short and all.
 Oooohhhh!
 These long, beautiful legs of mine!
 Ahhhh!